 Plots of heart rates during lunar surface exploration are shown in figure 12-3.
 The average heart rates were 110 beats/min for the Commander and 88 beats/min for the Lunar Module Pilot.
-The increase in the Commander's heart rate during the last phases of this activity is indicative of an increased workload and body heat storage.
-The metabolic production of each crewman during the extravehicular activity is reported in "Extravehicular Activity" in this section.
+The increase in the

+Commander's heart rate during the last phases of this activity is indicative of an increased work load and body heat storage.
+The metabolic production of each crewman during the extravehicular activity is reported in section 12.3.